For those new to online banking: click here to get started.

 Contact one of the Rochester U.S. Post Offices at their three locations:

-You can update your driver’s license at one of three locations:
+You can update your driver’s license at Minnesota Driver and Vehicle Services in one of three locations:

 If you’ve moved from out of state, you’ll need to visit the DMV office located on North Broadway in the River Center Plaza.
 You’ll need your current driver’s license, and about $35 for the fee.

-*Please note, due to COVID-19 some locations may require an appointment be scheduled or online applications completed first.
+*Please note, some locations may require an appointment be scheduled or online applications completed first.
 Check their websites before arriving.

 While many people are fine with renting a moving van and enlisting the aid of family and friends, there’s no denying that professional movers can eliminate a lot of the stress involved with moving into a new house.